Wiki

 What Are Actively Managed Index Funds Fees?

-What people usually mean when they search for actively managed index funds fees is either the cost of actively managed mutual funds (which average 0.59% to 0.76% in expense ratios) or the newer category of actively managed ETFs.
+What people usually mean when they search for actively managed index funds fees is either the cost of actively managed mutual funds (which averaged 0.40% asset-weighted in 2024, or 1.10% simple average) or the newer category of actively managed ETFs.

 This guide covers all the fee types you'll encounter: expense ratios, sales loads, 12b-1 fees, and hidden costs that don't appear in marketing materials.
 We'll help you make informed decisions about what you're actually paying and whether those costs are justified by performance.